If we can find a way to become positive in the present, our brains work more successfully. We're able to work harder, faster and more intelligently.

-If we're feeling good, however, we can bounce from task to task, job to job and feel satisfied with our achievements.
+When we're feeling good we bounce from task to task, satisfied with our achievements.
 This boosts our mood further and we get more done.
 It's an upward spiral of happiness and productivity.

-Psychology tells us that we are also more creative when we're happy.
-We will explore new things and novel ideas.
-We will experiment, test a skill and come up with fresh plans and initiatives.
-We will build on these and grow and develop personally and professionally.
-It's called the Broaden and Build Theory.
+We are also more creative when we're happy.
+We explore new ideas.
+We experiment, test our skills and conjure up novel plans.
+We build on these and grow and develop - personally and professionally.

-I've worked on team projects with large, looming deadlines and stressed out team leaders many times in my consulting life.
-We'd hole up in windowless offices for hours and hours, often for weeks and weeks, heads down, meals at our desks, getting together for progress meetings to raise communal anxiety levels and increase the pressure to meet milestones and delivery dates.
+I've worked on projects with large, looming deadlines and stressed managers.
+We'd hole up in windowless offices for hours and hours, week on and week, heads down, meals at our desks.
+We'd convene for progress meetings that raised communal anxiety and increase the pressure to meet milestones and delivery dates.